Harry Markowitz: Research

-A Markowitz-efficient portfolio is one where diversification can lower the portfolio's risk for a given return expectation (alternately, no additional expected return can be gained without increasing the risk of the portfolio).
+A Markowitz-efficient portfolio is one where diversification cannot lower the portfolio's risk for a given return expectation (alternately, no additional expected return can be gained without increasing the risk of the portfolio).
 The Markowitz Efficient Frontier is the set of all portfolios that will give the highest expected return for each given level of risk.
 These concepts of efficiency were essential to the development of the capital asset pricing model.

 Markowitz also co-edited the textbook The Theory and Practice of Investment Management with Frank J. Fabozzi of Yale School of Management.
-In the same line, Markowitz is part of the Editorial Board of AESTIMATIO, the IEB International Journal of Finance.
+In the same line, Markowitz was part of the editorial board of AESTIMATIO, the IEB International Journal of Finance.